sleekscreates/python-codes/README.md

 Then  you have the for statement condition where the range starts from 2  and goes on to numbers greater than 2, **if statement** **(num % x) == 0** and the code returns "Is Not a Prime Number" on the compiler.

 Finally, **else statement** which will return Is a Prime Number.

+# POSITIVE AND NEGATIVE NUMBERS.

+**Integers** are really sets of whole numbers consisting of positive numbers, negative numbers and zero.

+**Positive numbers** are real numbers greater than zero and are found on the right side of the number line while **Negative numbers** are real numbers less than zero and are found in the left side of the number line.

+In the Third Python function, I implemented if...elif...else whereby you declare the function that enables the user to enter any number of choice.

+Then you use **If statement**, number == 0 that makes the compiler to print out zero, Consequently the **elif statement** number < 0 will produce negative numbers, then again another *elif statement* that returns positive numbers this time around and eventually the "else statement" that prints out incorrect input, this is not a number.